-What happens if an existing patron upgrades?
+What happens if a patron upgrades?

 Patrons who upgrade pay the difference between their previous pledge level and their new pledge level.
 Say that Patron D was charged $10 on March 1.
 They then upgraded to $15 on March 7.
 On March 7, they paid $5 to upgrade.
 Patron D has paid a total of $15 for March.

-What happens if an existing patron downgrades?
+What happens if a patron downgrades?

 Where can I find a record of my patrons' first charge and charges for patrons who modified their membership?